 Are you looking for the best air purifier deals?
-Allergy season is picking up this spring, but air purifiers can help.
-Interest in air purifiers is also still high as the pandemic refuses to quit.
+Allergy season is in full force and air purifiers can help.
+Interest in air purifiers is still high as concerns about the COVID-19 the pandemic refuse to quit.
 Some models from Dyson, Honeywell, Dreo, Winix, and others not only capture fine dust but also function as a cooler and/or heater and reduce odors.
-Pet dander, fur, mold spores, pollen, and airborne contaminants invisible to the naked eye, such as secondhand smoke, can be the least of your worries.
-We’ve gathered the best air purifier deals by looking at all major merchants, and the best deals going on right now.
+Air purifiers can also clear the air of pet dander, fur, mold spores, pollen, and airborne contaminants invisible to the naked eye, such as secondhand smoke.
+We’ve gathered the best air purifier deals going on right now.
 You can check out our top picks below!